opencv/opencv/modules/imgproc/doc/planar_subdivisions.rst

 .. ocv:cfunction:: CvSubdiv2DPointLocation  cvSubdiv2DLocate(  CvSubdiv2D* subdiv, CvPoint2D32f pt, CvSubdiv2DEdge* edge, CvSubdiv2DPoint** vertex=NULL )
 .. ocv:pyoldfunction:: cv.Subdiv2DLocate(subdiv, pt) -> (loc, where)

-    :param subdiv: Delaunay or another subdivision
+    :param subdiv: Delaunay or another subdivision.

-    :param pt: The point to locate
+    :param pt: Point to locate.

-    :param edge: The output edge the point falls onto or right to
+    :param edge: Output edge the point falls onto or right to.

-    :param vertex: Optional output vertex double pointer the input point coinsides with
+    :param vertex: Optional output vertex double pointer the input point coinsides with.

 The function locates the input point within the subdivision.
-There are 5 cases:
+There are five cases:

 *
     The point falls into some facet.
 The function returns